Building a Stronger, More Connected Community

 No. Property owners would continue to pay the same general property tax rate of 1%.

 As properties gain value in annexed areas their tax revenue would increase when the properties are sold and bought.
 Under a Master Tax Sharing Agreement, the County would allocate a portion of the increased property tax revenue to the City.
-That portion would grow over 15 years until newly annexed properties contribute the same share of their tax to the City as existing City properties.
 However, the amount paid by the property owner does not change.

 No. Land use designations would remain unchanged.
 Of note, the City of Ukiah has adopted